Millions of families are facing a food crisis that could be worse than any we’ve lived through.

-Nearly four years of conflict in South Sudan has forced over 3 million people from their homes and led to 4.9 million people struggling to find enough food to eat.
+In 2014, nearly four years of conflict in South Sudan forced over 3 million people from their homes and led to 4.9 million people struggling to find enough to eat.
+The UN had declared that parts of the country were facing famine.

-We are supporting our local Church partners to provide food, shelter, healthcare, clean water, sanitation and emergency supplies to thousands of people who have been forced from their homes.
-As fighting continues, there are major challenges in delivering aid, but we are doing all that we can to reach people in need.
+CAFOD supported its local Church partners to provide food, shelter, healthcare, clean water, sanitation and emergency supplies to thousands of people who were forced from their homes.